shravanrn/LibrarySandboxing/README.md

     You will see the results in page_latency_metrics.txt, page_memory_overhead_metrics.txt in the folder ~/Desktop/rlbox_macro_logs

     **Note** - Firefox's test harness is primarily meant for local tests and isn't really setup to make network calls prior to our modifications of the harness.
-Our modified test harness is sometimes a little flaky, if the test harness gets stuck, and does not continue to iterate the tests, just re-run the test.
+Our modified test harness sometimes freezes during page load; if this happens, let the test script continue, it automatically restarts as needed in this situation.

 ## Micro benchmarks